evennia/evennia/docs/sphinx/source/wiki/Attributes.rst

 ::

     # saving data
+    obj.db.mydict = "key":"test0"
     obj.db.mydict["key"] = "test1"
+    obj.db.mylist = [0,1,2,3]
-    obj.db.mylist[34] = "test2"
+    obj.db.mylist[3] = "test2"
     obj.db.mylist.append("test3")
     # retrieving data
     obj.db.mydict["key"] # returns "test1"
-    obj.db.mylist[34] # returns "test2
+    obj.db.mylist[3] # returns "test2
     obj.db.mylist[-1] # returns "test3"

 and it will work fine, thanks to a lot of magic happening behind the scenes.
-What will *not* work however is editing *nested* lists/dictionaries in-place.
-This is due to the way Python referencing works.
+What will *not* work however is *assigning nested lists/dictionaries in-place*.
+This is due to the way Python referencing works, no way around it alas.
 Consider the following:

 ::

     obj.db.mydict = 1:2:3

 This is a perfectly valid nested dictionary and Evennia will store it just fine.
+Retrieving this data will also work normally:

 ::

-    obj.db.mydict[1][2] # correctly returns 3
+    val = obj.db.mydict[1][2] # correctly returns 3

 However: